thatmlopsguy/thatmlopsguy/README.md

 ## 👋 About me

 {Dev/ML}Ops engineer with over 8 years of experience designing and developing practical intelligent systems.
-I work as a freelance Consultant and Trainer.
-I’m also open to considering more [permanent/full-time roles](https://thatmlopsguy.github.io/hire/).

 ## ☎️ Contact Methods